nelsonaloysio/networkx-temporal/docs/source/examples/community.rst

 Running the same algorithm separately on each of the generated snapshots retrieves the correct clusters only on the first graph (:math:`t=0`).
-In addition, community indices (represented by their colors) are not fixed over snapshots, which makes understanding their mesoscale dynamics harder:
+In addition, community indices (represented by their colors) are not fixed over snapshots, which makes it harder to track their mesoscale dynamics:

 .. code-block:: python